msheffer2/Hierarchical-Bayes-Choice-Study/README.md

 particular attribute.

-Figure 2 shows just such a graph where each attribute is described by the proportion of choice probability each induce swhen we measure product choice with the varying levels available.
-Figure 2 suggests that price is the most important attribute in that in can account for almost half of the variation in product choice based on the range of prices assesed.
+Figure 2 shows just such a graph where each attribute is described by the proportion of choice probability each induce when we measure product choice with the varying levels available.
+Figure 2 suggests that price is the most important attribute in that in can account for almost half of the variation in product choice based on the range of prices assessed.
 Processor Speed accounts for about 30% of the change in product choice, which might have been a novel finding at the time these data were new but is probably not an accurate reflection today.
-Brand has very little effect on product choice; it only acounts for about 5% of the variation in product choice.
+Brand has very little effect on product choice; it only accounts for about 5% of the variation in product choice.

 #### Part-worths Plot